cedrus-opensource/xid_device_library/README.md

-# Cedrus XID Device Library for Windows #
+# Cedrus XID Device and StimTracker Library for Windows #

 ## Supported Hardware ##